 Whether you're interested in learning about what you can invest in or you need a guide to help set up your account, you can find all the help and information you need in our blog.
 Be sure to check back regularly to stay up-to-date on all of the information you need to know about investing with a Self-Directed IRA.

-Among the lowest in the industry, Madison Trust offers competitive flat fees - set at a fixed rate regardless of the value of your account.
-For more information, visit our Fee Schedule.
+Among the lowest in the industry, Madison Trust offers competitive flat fees set at a fixed rate regardless of the value of your account.
+For more information, visit our fee schedule.

 To receive funds earned through your Self-Directed Roth IRA investments without penalty, you must reach age 59 ½ and have the account opened for at least five years.
 Self-Directed Roth IRA contributions can be withdrawn at any time.